phts/dotfiles/README.md

     $ cd "my configs"
     $ git pull                          <--- pull changes from your repo with configs
     $ dotfiles install git              <--- install git configs from the repo to the system
-    $ dotfiles update sublime-text-3    <--- copy Sublime Text configs from the system to the local repo
+    $ dotfiles pull sublime-text-3      <--- copy Sublime Text configs from the system to the local repo
     $ git commit -am "Update Sublime Text configs"    <--- commit updated configs
     $ git push                                        <--- and push